-Therefore, a positive attitude does not affect their intentional behavior in paying Zakat because there is already a regulation on Zakat deductions from their salary/income.
+Therefore, a positive attitude does not affect their intentional behavior in paying zakat because there is already a regulation on zakat deductions from their salary/income.
 The results of this study are in line with other intention behaviors that are related to the absence of a positive influence of attitude on intention.
-Research conducted by Kiconco et al. (2019) related to intention to pay tax compliance, Kashif et al. (2017), Charag et al. (2020) in terms of consumer behavioral intentions related to Islamic banking, and Abdul Rahman et al. (2016) in terms of intention to use Islamic micro-investment model.
+Research conducted by (Kiconco et al., 2019) related to intention to pay tax compliance, Kashif et al. (2017), Charag et al. (2020) in terms of consumer behavioral intentions related to Islamic banking, and Abdul Rahman et al. (2016) in terms of Intention to Use Islamic Micro-investment Model.
 This can be a suggestion for the Zakat Management Organization to follow up.
-It is hoped that the Zakat Management Organization can provide education about the morals or etiquette of a Muslim, which is the main teaching of Islam to Muzakki.
+It is hoped that the Zakat Management Organization can provide education about the morals or etiquette of a Muslim, which is the main teaching of Islam to muzakki.

-H2 shows that the influence of religious leaders has no significant impact on intention (in terms of paying Zakat).
+H2 shows that the influence of religious leaders has no significant impact on intention (in terms of paying zakat).
 Therefore, the hypothesis is rejected.
-According to Saad (2020), an Islamic scholar's capacity to persuade Muslims to pay Zakat is viewed as a measure of religious leaders' power, especially in Zakat income/income of employees or workers.
+According to Saad (2020), an Islamic scholar's capacity to persuade Muslims to pay zakat is viewed as a measure of religious leaders' power, especially in zakat income/income of employees or workers.
 The influence of religious leaders is included in the composition of subjective norms in TPB.
-Subjective norms in this study are used to see how Muzakki determine their norms by considering the opinions of others about their behavior in paying Zakat.
-So, subjective norms are closely related to the influence of the Muzakki social environment on their behavior and intention (in the term of paying Zakat).
-The influence between the influence of religious leaders on the intention (in term of paying Zakat) means that when Muzakki are influenced by religious leaders/preachers/Amil Zakat regarding the obligation to pay professional Zakat, this can lead to the intention to pay Zakat from Muzakki who pay professional Zakat.
-The influence of religious leaders becomes a metric for Muzakki behavior that can be used to predict their propensity to pay professional Zakat.
+Subjective norms in this study are used to see how muzakki determine their norms by considering the opinions of others about their behavior in paying zakat.
+So, subjective norms are closely related to the influence of the muzakki social environment on their behavior on intention (in the term of paying zakat).
+The influence between the influence of religious leaders on the intention (in the term of paying zakat) means that when muzakki are influenced by religious leaders/ preachers/ amil zakat regarding the obligation to pay professional zakat, this can lead to the intention to pay zakat from muzakki who pay professional zakat.
+The influence of religious leaders becomes a metric for muzakki behavior that can be used to predict their propensity to pay professional zakat.